cran/super/README.md

 ## Vignettes

-An brief overview of super is provided in the vignette distributed with the
+A brief overview of super is provided in the vignette distributed with the
 package:

 * `vignette("super", package = "super")`